High-order adaptive multi-domain time integration scheme for microscale lithium-ion batteries simulations: 1D LIB half-cell model

 \subsubsection{Electrolyte}

 The electrolyte domain $\Omega_{e}$ represents the liquid electrolyte of the LIB cell, assumed here to consist of a single lithium salt.
-Using the electroneutrality assumption and the concentrated solution theory, the following equations for mass and charge conservation can be derived with the proper definition of lithium-ion molar flux $\vare{\mathbf{N}}$ and ionic current density $\vare{\mathbf{i}}$ \cite{newman2021electrochemical}
+Using the electroneutrality assumption and the concentrated solution theory, the following equations for mass and charge conservation can be derived from the Stefan-Maxwell equations \cite{latz_thermodynamic_2011,richardson2022charge,bizeray2016resolving,newman2021electrochemical} defining lithium-ion molar flux $\vare{\mathbf{N}}$ and ionic current density $\vare{\mathbf{i}}$

 Here $F$ is Faraday's constant, $R$ is the ideal gas constant, and $T$ is the ambient temperature.
 The independent variables $\vare{c}$ and $\vare{\varphi}$ represent lithium-ion concentration and electrochemical potential, respectively.
-The electrochemical potential is defined as $\vare{\varphi} = \vare{\mu}/F + \vare{\Phi}$, which is composed of electric potential $\vare{\Phi}$ and chemical potential $\vare{\mu}$ of the electrolyte.
+The electrochemical potential is defined as $\vare{\varphi} = \vare{\mu}(c_e)/F + \vare{\Phi}$, which is composed of electric potential $\vare{\Phi}$ and chemical potential $\vare{\mu}$ of the electrolyte.
 Model parameters include the transference number $t_+^0$, the electrolyte diffusivity coefficient $\parame{D}$, the ionic conductivity $\parame{\kappa}$, and the logarithmic derivative of the activity coefficient with respect to concentration, $\parame{\delta}$.
 This coefficient appears due to the classical relation between chemical potential and ionic concentration.
 In this work, the concentration dependency of these parameters is neglected.